WebAssembly/design/BinaryEncoding.md

 are reserved for [future :unicorn:][future threads] use (e.g., for shared memory ordering requirements).

+It is a validation error if `offset + numBytesTouched(load/store) - 1 > 2^32 - 1`.
+If this condition is true, the load or store is guaranteed to be out of bounds.

 The `reserved` immediate to the `current_memory` and `grow_memory` operators is for [future :unicorn:][future multiple tables] use and must be 0 in the MVP.